Practical : Data exploration and visualization¶

 This histogram visualizes the frequency distribution of the 'housing_median_age' feature.

 14. Create histograms for other variables in the houses dataframe.
-You can use the plt.subplots to place them in a grid.
+You can do them seperately or place them in a grid.
 For example, if you want to create 2 subplots in a 2X2 grid you can run fig, axes = plt.subplots(2, 2, figsize=(12, 6)).
+In this case, you will need to use a for-loop (for ax, column in zip(axes, houses.columns)).
 What can you say about the distributions of the features?

 n_rows = 6